 Depending on the nature of the emergency, external organizations may be asked to provide a representative (e.g., Enbridge, Greater Toronto Airport Authority, Canadian National or Canadian Pacific Rail, etc.) to join the Emergency Operations Centre to assist in coordinating the response.

 To fully implement the emergency management program horizontally and vertically throughout the City of Toronto’s organizational structure, it is recommended that those divisions with membership on Toronto Emergency Management Program Committee and/or Working Group have a designated staff member(s), with roles and responsibilities included in formal job descriptions.
-This increases the City of Toronto’s ability to mitigate, prepare, respond and recover from emergencies and major emergencies and begin the process of embedding an emergency management and business continuity culture to routine business processes and program considerations.
+This increases the City of Toronto’s ability to mitigate, prepare, respond, and recover from emergencies and major emergencies and begin the process of embedding an emergency management and business continuity culture to routine business processes and program considerations.

 Hazard Identification and Risk Assessment is an evaluation method used to understand hazards.
 This method helps determine which hazards are most likely to result in an emergency and allows for the comparison of risk between hazards.

 Toronto Emergency Management has identified and assessed the various hazards and risks to public safety that could give rise to emergencies and has identified the facilities and other elements of the infrastructure that are at risk of being affected by emergencies.
-Toronto Emergency Management has developed Emergency Support Functions and Risk-Specific Plans based on this assessment.
+Toronto Emergency Management has developed Emergency Support Functions and Hazard-Specific Plans based on this assessment.

 There are three major categories of hazards that may pose a threat to the City of Toronto: